aniskchaou/INTERVIEW_PREPARATION/qcm/android.md

 ## Explain in brief about the important file and folder when you create a new app?

-**App** – It describes the fundamental characteristics of the app and defines each of its components.
+**App** – It describes the fundamental characteristics of the app and defines each of its components.<br>
 **java** – This contains the .java source files for your project.

 **res** – It is a directory for files that define your app’s user interface.

 **Gradle**